 A successful Course Reserve collection at SUNY Sullivan is largely dependent on instructor submissions.

-Instructors can submit material for Reserve by completing the Reserve Submission form and bringing it (along with the materials) to the library.
+Instructors can submit material for Reserve by completing the Reserve Submission form (for each course) and bringing it (along with the materials) to the library.
+All Course Reserve material must be associated with a class being taught during the current semester.
 Items are placed on Reserve in the order they are received and will be accepted for submission beginning four weeks before the start of classes and ending four weeks after the start of classes.

 Generally three types of material are placed on reserve: